ietf-wg-acme/acme/draft-ietf-acme-acme.md

 set to a URI other than those defined above.
 Servers MUST NOT use the ACME URN {{?RFC3553}}
 namespace for errors other than the standard types.
 Clients SHOULD display the "detail" field of all errors.

+In the below, we use the tokens in the table above to refer to error types, rather than the full URNs.
+For example, an "error of type 'badCSR'" refers to an error document with "type" value "urn:ietf:params:acme:error:badCSR".

 ### Sub-problems